First-Principles Theory of Five- and Six-Phonon Scatterings

 \begin{widetext}

 \end{widetext}

-Having established the theoretical formalism, we proceed to the second objective of this Letter: systematic first-principles calculations of representative materials to investigate beyond-fourth-order phonon scatterings.
-We selected face-centered cubic silicon (Si), MgO, and BaO as prototype systems: Si represents a technologically important semiconductor with known 4ph contributions at elevated temperatures~\cite{Tianli2017}, MgO constitutes a key Earth's mantle material where quantitative understanding of thermal transport near melting conditions is critical~\cite{tang2010lattice}, and BaO adopts similar structure as MgO but exhibits enhanced anharmonicity~\cite{rczbprx}.
-The relative importance of 5ph and 6ph scatterings in these systems remains unexplored.
+Having established the theoretical formalism, we proceed to the second objective of this study: systematic first-principles calculations of representative materials to investigate beyond-fourth-order phonon scatterings.
+We selected face-centered cubic silicon (Si), MgO, and BaO as prototype systems: Si represents a technologically important semiconductor with known 4ph contributions at elevated temperatures~\cite{Tianli2017}, MgO constitutes a key Earth's mantle material where quantitative understanding of thermal transport near melting conditions is critical~\cite{tang2010lattice,kwon2020dominant}, and BaO adopts identical crystal system as MgO but exhibits enhanced anharmonicity~\cite{rczbprx}.
+However, 5ph and 6ph scatterings in these systems remain unexplored.

 \begin{widetext}

 \end{widetext}